Anshaali06/Comprehensive-RNA-Seq-Analysis-of-Monocyte-Derived-Macrophages-in-Systemic-Sclerosis-SSc-/README.md

 # Comprehensive-RNA-Seq-Analysis-of-Monocyte-Derived-Macrophages-in-Systemic-Sclerosis(SSc)
-Comprehensive RNA-Seq workflow for investigating gene expression changes in monocyte-derived macrophages associated with Systemic Sclerosis (SSc), including quality control, alignment, quantification, differential expression analysis, and functional interpretation.
+Comprehensive RNA-Seq workflow for investigating gene expression changes in monocyte-derived macrophages associated with Systemic Sclerosis (SSc), including quality control, alignment, quantification and differential expression analysis.
 ## Project Overview

 This project focuses on the comparative transcriptomic analysis of *Control samples and monocyte-derived macrophages* using RNA-seq data.